django-cms/djangocms-template/docs/README.md

 The main features:
 - production-ready plugins setup (galleries, google maps, blog, multi-columns & responsive content, etc)
 - latest webpack version configuration with typescript and scss support, including a highly performant real-time compilation
-- well tested integration of the cutting edge critical fixes for DjangoCMS and its core ecosystem, that haven't been deployed on the mainstream (for details see eg djangocms-helpers package)
+- well tested integration of the cutting edge critical fixes for Django CMS and its core ecosystem, that haven't been deployed on the mainstream (for details see eg [djangocms-helpers](https://gitlab.com/what-digital/djangocms-helpers) package)

 ### Guidelines